 ⭐ Why is 'Cache-Control: immutable' Important?

 Using 'Cache-Control: immutable' can significantly enhance site performance by reducing server load and diminishing latency.
 By indicating that certain resources are immutable, it minimizes redundant round-trips to the server, leading to faster user experiences and improved Core Web Vitals.
+This directive is particularly important for static assets such as images, stylesheets, and scripts, which do not change frequently.
+By leveraging this directive, websites can achieve better performance metrics, which are increasingly crucial for user retention and search engine rankings.

 ⚙️ How Does 'Cache-Control: immutable' Work?